openmultiplayer/web/docs/scripting/functions/CreatePlayerGangZone.md

 ## Notes

+:::warning

+- There is a limit of 1024 gangzones.
+- Putting the parameters in the wrong order results in glitchy behavior.

+:::

 :::tip

 This function merely CREATES the gangzone, you must use [PlayerGangZoneShow](PlayerGangZoneShow) to show it.

-:::

-:::warning

-* There is a limit of 1024 gangzones.
-* Putting the parameters in the wrong order results in glitchy behavior.

 :::